Emily-Herndon/Ensemble-Client/README.md

 ## MVP Requirements:

-- [ ] User able to upload photos of each of their clothing items
+- [ x ] User able to upload photos of each of their clothing items
-- [ ] User able to categorize outfit pieces
+- [ x ] User able to categorize outfit pieces
-- [ ] The app has full CRUD functionality
+- [ x ] The app has full CRUD functionality

 ## Stretch Goals: